abhishekvats29/Onebox-Email-Aggregator/README.md

 ---
 ## License

-This repository contains code developed as part of a assignment.
+This repository contains code developed as part of an assignment.
 The code is intended solely for the purpose of the assignment and evaluation.
 Unauthorized use, distribution, or commercial use is prohibited without explicit permission.